Source code for ae.files

 FilenameOrStream = Union[str, BinaryIO] #: file name or file stream pointer

-[docs]def copy_bytes(src_file: FilenameOrStream, dst_file: FilenameOrStream, *, transferred_bytes: int = 0, total_bytes: int = 0, buf_size: int = COPY_BUF_LEN, overwrite: bool = False, move_file: bool = False, recoverable: bool = False, errors: Optional[List[str]] = None, progress_func: Callable = dummy_function, **progress_kwargs) -> str: """ recoverable copy of a file or stream (file-like object), optionally with progress callbacks. :param src_file: source file name or opened stream (file-like) object. if passing a non-seekable stream together with a non-zero value in :paramref:`~copy_bytes.transferred_bytes` then the source stream has to be set to the correct position before you call this function. if passing any source stream then also the total file/stream size has to be passed into the :paramref:`~copy_bytes.total_bytes` parameter. source file streams does also not support a True value in the :paramref:`~copy_bytes.move_file` argument. :param dst_file: destination file name or opened stream (file-like) object. recoverable copies and copies with a True value in the :paramref:`~copy_bytes.overwrite` argument are not allowed; always use a destination file name if you need a recoverable/overwriting copy. :param transferred_bytes: file offset at which the copy process starts. if not passed for recoverable copies, then `copy_bytes` will determine this value from the file length of the destination file. :param total_bytes: source file size in bytes (needed only if :paramref:`~copy_bytes.src_file` is a stream). :param buf_size: size of copy buffer/chunk in bytes (that get copied before each progress callback). :param overwrite: pass True to allow to overwrite of destination file. if the destination file exists already then this function will return an error (when this argument get not passed or is False). :param move_file: pass True to delete source file on complete copying (only works if source is a stream). :param recoverable: pass True to allow recoverable file copy (only working if source is a stream). :param errors: pass empty list to get a list of detailed error messages. :param progress_func: optional callback to dispatch or break/cancel the copy progress for large files. if the callback returns a non-empty value it will be interpreted as cancel reason, the copy process will be stopped and an error will be returned. :param progress_kwargs: optional additional kwargs passed to the progress function. the kwargs `total_bytes` and `transferred_bytes` will be updated before the callback. :return: destination file name/stream as string or empty string on error. .. hint:: this function is extending the compatible Python functions :func:`shutil.copyfileobj`, :func:`shutil.copyfile`, :func:`shutil.copy`, :func:`shutil.copy2` and :meth:`http.server.SimpleHTTPRequestHandler.copyfile` with recoverability and a progress callback. it can also be used as argument for the :paramref:`~shutil.copytree.copy_function` parameter of e.g. :func:`shutil.copytree` and :func:`shutil.move`. """ src_named = isinstance(src_file, str) dst_named = isinstance(dst_file, str) if not isinstance(errors, list): errors = [] if progress_func is dummy_function and progress_kwargs: errors.append(f"no progress callback function passed but kwargs={progress_kwargs}") if not src_named: if not total_bytes: errors.append("total_bytes has to be specified for source file-stream") if move_file: errors.append("source file-stream cannot be moved") if not dst_named and (overwrite or recoverable): errors.append("destination file-stream cannot be overwritten or recovered (pass file name instead)") if dst_named and not overwrite and os.path.exists(dst_file): # type: ignore # mypy does not recognize src_named errors.append("destination file exists already (pass True to the overwrite parameter to overwrite)") if errors: return "" src_fp: BinaryIO = cast(BinaryIO, None) try: src_fp = open(cast(str, src_file), "rb") if src_named else cast(BinaryIO, src_file) dst_fp = open(cast(str, dst_file), "ab+") if dst_named else cast(BinaryIO, dst_file) except (OSError, Exception) as ex: errors.append(str(ex)) if src_named and src_fp: src_fp.close() return "" try: if not total_bytes: total_bytes = os.fstat(src_fp.fileno()).st_size # ALT: src_fp.seek(0, 2) and src_fp.tell() if recoverable: if not transferred_bytes: transferred_bytes = os.fstat(dst_fp.fileno()).st_size if transferred_bytes and src_fp.seekable(): src_fp.seek(transferred_bytes) dst_fp.close() while transferred_bytes < total_bytes: chunk = src_fp.read(buf_size) if not chunk: errors.append("source chunk is empty before reaching the end of the file") break if recoverable: with open(dst_file, "ab+") as dst_fp: # type: ignore # mypy does not recognize src_named ensuring str dst_fp.write(chunk) else: dst_fp.write(chunk) transferred_bytes += len(chunk) progress_kwargs.update(transferred_bytes=transferred_bytes, total_bytes=total_bytes) cancel_reason = progress_func(**progress_kwargs) if cancel_reason: errors.append(f"progress function request cancellation; reason={cancel_reason}") break except (OSError, Exception) as ex: errors.append(str(ex)) finally: if dst_named and not dst_fp.closed: dst_fp.close() if src_named: src_fp.close() if move_file and not errors: os.remove(src_file) # type: ignore # silly mypy does not recognize src_named ensuring str return "" if errors else str(dst_file)
+[docs] def copy_bytes(src_file: FilenameOrStream, dst_file: FilenameOrStream, *, transferred_bytes: int = 0, total_bytes: int = 0, buf_size: int = COPY_BUF_LEN, overwrite: bool = False, move_file: bool = False, recoverable: bool = False, errors: Optional[List[str]] = None, progress_func: Callable = dummy_function, **progress_kwargs) -> str: """ recoverable copy of a file or stream (file-like object), optionally with progress callbacks. :param src_file: source file name or opened stream (file-like) object. if passing a non-seekable stream together with a non-zero value in :paramref:`~copy_bytes.transferred_bytes`, then the source stream has to be set to the correct position before you call this function. if passing any source stream, then also the total file/stream size has to be passed into the :paramref:`~copy_bytes.total_bytes` parameter. source file streams do also not support a True value in the :paramref:`~copy_bytes.move_file` argument. :param dst_file: destination file name or opened stream (file-like) object. recoverable copies and copies with a True value in the :paramref:`~copy_bytes.overwrite` argument are not allowed; always use a destination file name if you need a recoverable/overwriting copy. :param transferred_bytes: file offset at which the copy process starts. if not passed for recoverable copies, then `copy_bytes` will determine this value from the file length of the destination file. :param total_bytes: source file size in bytes (needed only if :paramref:`~copy_bytes.src_file` is a stream). :param buf_size: size of copy buffer/chunk in bytes (that get copied before each progress callback). :param overwrite: pass True to allow overwriting of the destination file. if the destination file exists already, then this function will return an error (when this argument gets not specified or has a value that evaluates as False). :param move_file: pass True to delete the source file on complete copying (only works if the source file is a stream). :param recoverable: pass True to allow recoverable file copy (only working if the source file is a stream). :param errors: pass an empty list to get a list of detailed error messages. :param progress_func: optional callback to dispatch or break/cancel the copy progress for large files. if the callback returns a non-empty value, it will be interpreted as cancel reason, the copy process will be stopped, and an error will be returned. :param progress_kwargs: optional additional kwargs passed to the progress function. the kwargs `total_bytes` and `transferred_bytes` will be updated before the callback. :return: destination file name/stream as string or empty string on error. .. hint:: this function is extending the compatible Python functions :func:`shutil.copyfileobj`, :func:`shutil.copyfile`, :func:`shutil.copy`, :func:`shutil.copy2` and :meth:`http.server.SimpleHTTPRequestHandler.copyfile` with recoverability and a progress callback. it can also be used as an argument for the :paramref:`~shutil.copytree.copy_function` parameter of e.g. :func:`shutil.copytree` and :func:`shutil.move`. """ src_named = isinstance(src_file, str) dst_named = isinstance(dst_file, str) if not isinstance(errors, list): errors = [] if progress_func is dummy_function and progress_kwargs: errors.append(f"no progress callback function passed but {progress_kwargs=}") if not src_named: if not total_bytes: errors.append("total_bytes has to be specified for source file-stream") if move_file: errors.append("source file-stream cannot be moved") if not dst_named and (overwrite or recoverable): errors.append("destination file-stream cannot be overwritten or recovered (pass file name instead)") if dst_named and not overwrite and os.path.exists(dst_file): # type: ignore # mypy does not recognize src_named errors.append("destination file exists already (pass True to the overwrite parameter to overwrite)") if errors: return "" src_fp: BinaryIO = cast(BinaryIO, cast(object, None)) try: # pylint: disable-next=consider-using-with src_fp = open(cast(str, src_file), "rb") if src_named else cast(BinaryIO, src_file) # pylint: disable-next=consider-using-with dst_fp = open(cast(str, dst_file), "ab+") if dst_named else cast(BinaryIO, dst_file) except (OSError, Exception) as ex: # pylint: disable=broad-exception-caught errors.append(str(ex)) if src_named and src_fp: src_fp.close() return "" try: if not total_bytes: total_bytes = os.fstat(src_fp.fileno()).st_size # ALT: src_fp.seek(0, 2) and src_fp.tell() if recoverable: if not transferred_bytes: transferred_bytes = os.fstat(dst_fp.fileno()).st_size if transferred_bytes and src_fp.seekable(): src_fp.seek(transferred_bytes) dst_fp.close() while transferred_bytes < total_bytes: chunk = src_fp.read(buf_size) if not chunk: errors.append("source chunk is empty before reaching the end of the file") break if recoverable: with open(dst_file, "ab+") as dst_fp: # type: ignore # mypy does not recognize src_named ensuring str dst_fp.write(chunk) else: dst_fp.write(chunk) transferred_bytes += len(chunk) progress_kwargs.update(transferred_bytes=transferred_bytes, total_bytes=total_bytes) cancel_reason = progress_func(**progress_kwargs) if cancel_reason: errors.append(f"progress function request cancellation; {cancel_reason=}") break except (OSError, Exception) as ex: # pylint: disable=broad-exception-caught errors.append(str(ex)) finally: if dst_named and not dst_fp.closed: dst_fp.close() if src_named: src_fp.close() if move_file and not errors: os.remove(src_file) # type: ignore # silly mypy does not recognize src_named ensuring str return "" if errors else str(dst_file)

-[docs]def file_lines(file_path: str, encoding: Optional[str] = None) -> Tuple[str, ...]: """ returning lines of the text file specified by file_path argument as tuple. :param file_path: file path/name to parse/load. :param encoding: encoding used to load and convert/interpret the file content. :return: tuple of the lines found in the specified file or empty tuple if the file could not be found or opened. """ return tuple(norm_line_sep(read_file_text(file_path, encoding=encoding) or "").split("\n"))
+[docs] def file_lines(file_path: str, encoding: Optional[str] = None) -> Tuple[str, ...]: """ returning lines of the text file specified by file_path argument as tuple. :param file_path: file path/name to parse/load. :param encoding: encoding used to load and convert/interpret the file content. :return: tuple of the lines found in the specified file or empty tuple if the file could not be found or opened. """ return tuple(norm_line_sep(read_file_text(file_path, encoding=encoding) or "").splitlines())

-[docs]def file_transfer_progress(transferred_bytes: int, total_bytes: int = 0, decimal_places: int = 3) -> str: """ return string to display the transfer progress of transferred bytes in short and user readable format. :param transferred_bytes: number of transferred bytes. :param total_bytes: number of total bytes. :param decimal_places: number of decimal places (should be between 0 and 3). :return: formatted string to display progress of currently running transfer. """ def _unit_size(size: float) -> Tuple[float, str]: for unit in ("", "K", "M", "G", "T"): if size < 1024.0: break size /= 1024.0 return size, unit + "Bytes" trs, tru = _unit_size(transferred_bytes) if total_bytes and transferred_bytes != total_bytes: tos, tou = _unit_size(total_bytes) tru = ("" if tru == tou else tru + " ") + "/ {tos:.{de}f} {tou}".format( tos=tos, de=decimal_places if tos % 1 > 0 else 0, tou=tou) return "{trs:.{de}f} {tru}".format(trs=trs, de=decimal_places if trs % 1 > 0 else 0, tru=tru)
+[docs] def file_transfer_progress(transferred_bytes: int, total_bytes: int = 0, decimal_places: int = 3) -> str: """ return string to display the transfer progress of transferred bytes in short and user-readable format. :param transferred_bytes: number of transferred bytes. :param total_bytes: number of total bytes. :param decimal_places: number of decimal places (should be between 0 and 3). :return: formatted string to display the progress of the currently running transfer. """ def _unit_size(size: float) -> Tuple[float, str]: for unit in ("", "K", "M", "G", "T"): if size < 1024.0: break size /= 1024.0 return size, unit + "Bytes" trs, tru = _unit_size(transferred_bytes) if total_bytes and transferred_bytes != total_bytes: tos, tou = _unit_size(total_bytes) # pylint: disable-next=consider-using-f-string tru = ("" if tru == tou else tru + " ") + "/ {tos:.{de}f} {tou}".format( tos=tos, de=decimal_places if tos % 1 > 0 else 0, tou=tou) # pylint: disable-next=consider-using-f-string return "{trs:.{de}f} {tru}".format(trs=trs, de=decimal_places if trs % 1 > 0 else 0, tru=tru)

-[docs]def read_file_text(file_path: str, encoding: Optional[str] = None, error_handling: str = 'ignore') -> Optional[str]: """ returning content of the text file specified by file_path argument as string. :param file_path: file path/name to load into a string. :param encoding: encoding used to load and convert/interpret the file content. :param error_handling: pass `'strict'` or `None` to return `None` (instead of an empty string) for the cases where either a decoding `ValueError` exception or any `OSError`, `FileNotFoundError` or `PermissionError` exception got raised. the default value `'ignore'` will ignore any decoding errors (missing some characters) and will return an empty string on any file/os exception. :return: file content string. if the file could not be decoded, found or opened, then return empty string or None (None only if `'strict'` got passed to the :paramref:`~read_file_text.error_handling` parameter). """ try: return read_file(file_path, encoding=encoding, error_handling=error_handling) except (FileNotFoundError, OSError, PermissionError, ValueError): return "" if error_handling == 'ignore' else None
+[docs] def read_file_text(file_path: str, encoding: Optional[str] = None, error_handling: str = 'ignore') -> Optional[str]: """ returning content of the text file specified by file_path argument as string, while suppressing exceptions. :param file_path: file path/name to load into a string. :param encoding: encoding used to load and convert/interpret the file content (see built-in `open`). :param error_handling: passed onto the `errors` parameter of the built-in `open` function. :return: the file contents as a string. if the file could not be decoded, found or opened, returns an empty string (if :paramref:`~read_file_text.error_handling` is unspecified or set to `'ignore'`), otherwise `None`. this function suppresses and catches exceptions such as `FileNotFoundError`, `OSError`, `PermissionError`, and `ValueError`. """ try: return read_file(file_path, encoding=encoding, error_handling=error_handling) except (FileNotFoundError, OSError, PermissionError, ValueError): return "" if error_handling == 'ignore' else None

-[docs]class RegisteredFile: """ represents a single file - see also :ref:`registered file` examples. """
+[docs] class RegisteredFile: """ represents a single file - see also :ref:`registered file` examples. """

-[docs] def __init__(self, file_path: str, **kwargs): """ initialize registered file_obj instance. :param file_path: file path string. :param kwargs: not supported, only there to have compatibility to :class:`CachedFile` to detect invalid kwargs. """ assert not kwargs, "RegisteredFile does not have any kwargs - maybe want to use CachedFile as file_class." self.path: str = file_path #: file path self.stem: str #: file basename without extension self.ext: str #: file name extension dir_name, base_name = os.path.split(file_path) self.stem, self.ext = os.path.splitext(base_name) self.properties: PropertiesType = {} #: file properties for folder in dir_name.split(os.path.sep): parts = folder.split("_", maxsplit=1) if len(parts) == 2: self.add_property(*parts)
+[docs] def __init__(self, file_path: str, **kwargs): """ initialize the registered file instance. :param file_path: file path string. :param kwargs: not supported, only there to have compatibility to :class:`CachedFile` to detect invalid kwargs. """ assert not kwargs, "RegisteredFile does not have any kwargs - maybe want to use CachedFile as file_class." self.path: str = file_path #: file path self.stem: str #: file basename without extension self.ext: str #: file name extension dir_name, base_name = os.path.split(file_path) self.stem, self.ext = os.path.splitext(base_name) self.properties: PropertiesType = {} #: file properties for folder in dir_name.split(os.path.sep): parts = folder.split("_", maxsplit=1) if len(parts) == 2: self.add_property(*parts)

-[docs] def __eq__(self, other: FileObject) -> bool: """ allow equality checks. :param other: other file object to compare this instance with. :return: True if both objects are of this type and contain a file with the same path, else False. """ return isinstance(other, self.__class__) and other.path == self.path
+[docs] def __eq__(self, other: FileObject) -> bool: """ allow equality checks. :param other: another file object to compare this instance with. :return: True if both objects are of this type and contain a file with the same path, else False. """ return isinstance(other, self.__class__) and other.path == self.path

 [docs] def __repr__(self): """ for config var storage and eval recovery. :return: evaluable/recoverable representation of this object. """ return f"{self.__class__.__name__}({self.path!r})"